Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 ### Security Features Considered

 #### General
+- Hypertext Transfer Protocol Secure (HTTPS) for the Heroku App.
 - Use of <code>.gitignore</code> to hide all secret keys.
-- Only the default DJANGO insecure key has been pushed to github.
-Later on, after delpyingonto heroku, a new secure key has been generated, inserted into the env.py file which has been as well secured from pushing thanks to the .gitignore file.
+- Only the default DJANGO insecure key has been initially pushed to Github.
+Later on, after delploying onto heroku, a new secure key has been generated, inserted into the env.py file which has been as well secured from pushing thanks to the .gitignore file.
-- Hypertext Transfer Protocol Secure (HTTPS) for the Heroku App.
+The reasons why the unsafe default django key has been initially pushed onto the repository are:
+   - Following the Boutique-Ado tutorials the key gets initially committed and then changed later towards the end of the project.
+   - I was experiencing issues in removing the key initially and running the server locally.
+Therefore I proceeded with the project and I have asked for help from the tutors later.
+   - Being insecure by default it had to be changed regardless.
 #### App
-- Only the <strong>ADMIN</strong> has some privileges, such as:
+- Only the <strong>Website owner/Admin</strong> has some privileges, such as:
-  - Add/Edit/Remove Questions.
+  - Add/Edit/Remove products.
   - Delete users.
   - Change privileges to the registered users.